nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 ### The tee.tcbdate Measurement Extension {#sec-tee-date-type}

-The `tee.tcbdate` (code point -72) extension is used by Endorsers or Attesters to assert validity of a TEE component.
+The `tee.tcbdate` (code point -72) extension is used by Endorsers to assert validity of a TEE component.
-It can be used to in conditional endorsements to locate components with a specific timestamp to further annotate or assert Claims.
-It can also be used in Reference Values to express expected validity of a TEE component.
+For example, a conditional endorsement might locate a component based on a few expected Claims, then augment them with a `tee.tcbdate` Claim.

-The `$tee-date-type` timestamp can be expressed in several formats:
+The `$tee-date-type` can be expressed in several ways:

 - ISO 8601 strings of the form YYYY-MM-DDTHH:MM:SSZ.

 - POSIX time which is the number of seconds since January 1, 1970 (midnight UTC).

-- `epoch-markers` (see {{sec-epoch}}).
+- RFC9581 etime {{-rfc9581}}.

 ~~~ cddl
 {::include cddl/tee-date-type.cddl}